HARSHITHGOWDABD/Verilog-KVLSI-IIITB-/Note_points /readme.md

    10. Function can be called inside the function 11.----> We cannot call task inside the function
    12. Function can invokes other function but task cant
-   13. Return type of all inputs are i bit by default
+   13. Return type of all inputs are 1 bit by default
    14. -----> Only blocking sequential statemnts are allowed in function bcz the function always exegute in the avtive region .
    15. We cannot use the non blocking statements in the function
    16. Function and task have an access to the outside the scope (should be written inside the module )